hhsieh/hhsieh.github.io/_posts/2016-11-16-useful-books.md

 title: Useful books for ecological modeling and computing
 ---

-Here are some books that I have found interesting and useful as learning ecological staistics and theoretical modeling.
+Here are some books that I have found helpful and interesting as learning ecological staistics and theoretical modeling.

 1. Models for Ecological Data by James S. Clark, Princeton University Press (2007)
 2. A Biologist's Guide to Mathematical Modeling in Ecology and Evolution by Sarah P. Otto and Troy Day, Princeton University Press (2007)